Skip to main content

 Rule 4501:1-8-11 | Temporary authority and permits to operate apportioned vehicles.

-(A) A temporary authority to operate an apportioned vehicle may be issued until an IRP registration can be issued.
-Such temporary authority shall be issued to only those carriers with an Ohio IRP account in good standing and upon any terms and conditions prescribed by the registrar of motor vehicles.
-Upon issuance, a telegraphic temporary authority becomes an account receivable, and the carrier has five days in which to submit an IRP application.
-Said temporary authority shall be valid for not more than sixty days.
+(A) A temporary authority to operate an apportioned vehicle may be issued in conjunction with IRP registration Upon issuance, a temporary authority becomes an authority to operate the vehicle until the physical place arrives via mail.
+Said temporary authority shall be valid for not more than forty-five days.
 The fee for issuance of a temporary authority shall be two dollars.

 (B) The registrar shall prescribe the terms and conditions for the issuance of a hunter's permit.
 A hunter's permit shall be valid for not more than thirty days.
 The fee for a hunter's permit shall be twenty-five dollars.